ShivamHasurkarSJSU/DM-255Assignments/ShortStory Assignment/README.md

-Towards reducing hallucination in extracting information from financial reports using Large Language Models
+**Video Demonstration on Paper titled "Towards reducing hallucination in extracting information from financial reports using Large Language Models"**

 [Link for paper](https://arxiv.org/abs/2310.10760)